IgniteUI/igniteui-docfx/en/components/toggle.md

 ## API Summary

 In this article we covered the details of how to use Toggle directive.
-We created a content which would possible to be hidden or shown by invoking programmatically methods which determine this behaviour.
+We created a content which would possible to be hidden or shown by invoking programmatically methods which determine this behavior.
-Furthermore we added another helping directive which controls automatically this same behaviour by giving it the appropriate toggle reference.
+Furthermore we added another helping directive which controls automatically this same behavior by giving it the appropriate toggle reference.
 In the end we have registered our [**igxToggle**]({environment:angularApiUrl}/classes/igxtoggledirective.html) directive in the **igxNavigationService** provider by giving it an ID, which we then provided to our helping **igxToggleAction** directive.

 ###API References
 <div class="divider"></div>